APLMOOC/APLMOOC/docs/course/ch2/part6.md

 # Nested arrays

+This part will cover
+- Basics of nested arrays
+- How to catenate vectors properly

 Be warned, elements of arrays can be vectors, or matrices, or arrays of higher rank as well!

 Reducing the length of the temperature arrays for the sake of the following example, look what happens when we try to create a rank 3 array in the following,